krzysztofplociennik/game/README.md

-# game
-A game made using JavaFX
+A game made using JavaFX.
+It's based on a classic Space Invaders game.